PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION FIVE: OTHER LEADERSHIP ROLES

-Regional administrators, CMWC Chair(s), and facilitators of committees not enumerated in the Chapter Bylaws will be part of the CCC.
+Regional administrators, CWC Chair(s), and facilitators of committees not enumerated in the Chapter Bylaws will be part of the CCC.
 They may be full National members or full Local Comrades of the Chapter.
 They may be appointed by majority vote of the CCC or elected by a majority vote of Chapter membership.
 If an election takes place for a regional role, the voting base for regional administrators shall be members primarily residing in that region of the Chapter.

 ## SECTION SIX: REMOVAL